Flood Insurance

 Q: What is covered by flood insurance?

-Your flood policy is intended to cover physical damage to your building or personal property “directly” caused by a flood.
-Please download the attached Summary of Coverage brochure created by the Federal Emergency Management Agency (FEMA).
+A flood insurance policy is intended to cover physical damage to your building or personal property “directly” caused by a flood.
+Please contact an Agent for more information on what is and isn't covered, or download the attached Summary of Coverage brochure below created by the Federal Emergency Management Agency (FEMA).

 Summary of Coverage (English) Summary of Coverage (Spanish)